 It’s almost impossible to emulate the gastronomical variety of Spain.
-There are so many regions, each with their own specialties that tourists will find themselves overwhelmed by thousands of fragrances and tastes that emerge from this passionate and bountiful land.
+There are so many regions – each with their own traditional dishes and cooking techniques, that tourists will find themselves overwhelmed by the diversity of fragrances and tastes that emerge from this passionate and bountiful land.

-Spain is famous for many things such as flamenco, football, its beautiful coastlines, the long lazy sunny days, to name just a few.
+Spain is famous for many things – flamenco, football, and the long, lazy sunny days, to name just a few.
 It’s the birthplace of Picasso and siesta, and prides itself with gorgeous beaches, stylish islands, and some of the most striking architecture to be found anywhere in Europe.
-Its warm, friendly locals have incredibly long names, and their sweet, melodious language is one of the most widely spoken language on Earth after Mandarin Chinese.
-Not only will you find raucous nightlife and fiestas here, but this vibrant area of Iberian Peninsula is also very well-known for its delicious food.
+Its warm, friendly locals have incredibly long names, and their sweet, melodious language is one of the most widely spoken on Earth after Mandarin Chinese.
+Not only will you find raucous nightlife and fiestas here, but this vibrant area of the Iberian Peninsula is also widely known for its delicious food.

-You are not allowed to visit Spain without experiencing the famous Tapas!
-It’s like visiting Paris without seeing the Tour Eiffel or like ordering an American coffee in Italy.
+You are not allowed to visit Spain without experiencing the famous tapas!
+It’s like visiting Paris without seeing the Tour Eiffel, or like exploring Italy without having a proper espresso.

-First of all, tapas are not a particular food; they are a sort of little meals that Spaniards eat anytime of the day or night, anywhere.
-I won’t make a general presentation of tapas because you can find it anywhere on the internet, and it will probably take me few hours to share my own personal tapas experience, I will just tell you some interesting facts about this Spanish way of eat.
+First of all, tapas are not a particular type of food; they are a sort of little meals that Spaniards eat any time of the day or night, anywhere.
+I won’t make a general presentation of tapas because you can find that anywhere on the Internet.
+Plus, it will probably take me a few hours to share my own personal tapas experience, so I will just try to summarize some interesting facts about this Spanish way of eating.

-The best tapas I’ve ever had were in Madrid, in their popular tapas bars where you don’t even have to pay for your lunch or dinner, because every time you order a bear, you’ll get a nice plate with mini sandwiches, almonds, squids or any other snacks, but never the same dish, which is absolutely great.
+The best tapas I’ve ever had were in Madrid, in their popular tapas bars, where you don’t even have to pay for your lunch or dinner, because every time you order a beer, you’ll get a nice plate with mini sandwiches, almonds, squids, or any other snacks, but never the same dish – which is absolutely great!

-On the other hand, the tastiest tapas I’ve tried consisted in a platter of blue cheese on a beach in Mallorca, for which I paid but it definitely worth every penny.
+On the other hand, the tastiest tapas I’ve ever tried consisted of a platter of blue cheese on a beach in Mallorca, for which I had to pay though, but it was definitely worth every penny.

-Later, I’ve discovered that there are actually many forms of tortilla, some of them with a thicker texture and other thinner and soft, but this Spanish omelette always consists of potatoes, eggs, onion, salt and pepper, being the most common dish in the country.
+Later, I’ve discovered that there are actually many forms of tortilla, some of them with a thicker texture and other thinner and softer.
+However, this traditional Spanish omelette always consists of potatoes, eggs, onion, salt, and pepper, being the most common dish in the country.

 Simple as ABC!
-Let me know if you make it!
+Let me know if you succeed!

 Paella is a traditional rice dish originating in Valencia.
-In Spain there are three well-known types of paella: Paella Valenciana (white rice, vegetables, chicken, duck and rabbit meat, land snails, beans and spices), Seafood Paella (rice, seafood and seasoning) and Paella Mixta, which is actually a free-style mixture usually made of rice, chicken, seafood including clams, vegetables, olive oil, saffron, and other spices.
+In Spain, there are three common types of paella: Paella Valenciana (white rice, vegetables, chicken, duck and rabbit meat, land snails, beans, and spices), Seafood Paella (rice, seafood, and seasoning), and Paella Mixta, which is actually a freestyle mixture usually made of rice, chicken, seafood (including clams), vegetables, olive oil, saffron, and other spices.

 Gazpacho in Andalusia

-Like most of the Spanish dishes, gazpacho can be cooked as well in several ways.
-Warm or cold, soup, salad or even stew, gazpacho is generally made from tomatoes, cucumber, onion, garlic, a little olive oil, wine vinegar, salt and sometimes (rarely) ham.
+Like most Spanish dishes, gazpacho can be cooked in more than one way.
+Warm or cold, soup, salad, or even stew, this staple of Andalusian cuisine is generally made from tomatoes, cucumber, onion, garlic, a little olive oil, wine vinegar, salt, and sometimes (rarely) ham.

-My favorite gazpacho is a soup made of tomatoes, cucumber, onion, garlic, olive oil, vinegar and salt, all blended, served with croutons, ice cubes and an addition of fresh chopped tomatoes, onions and cucumber.
+My favorite gazpacho is a refreshing soup made of tomatoes, cucumber, onion, garlic, olive oil, vinegar, and salt – all blended, served with croutons, ice cubes, and an addition of fresh, chopped vegetables.
 Perfect for a late, refreshing lunch in the sizzling south of Spain!

 Crema Catalana in Barcelona

-Many say that Crema Catalana is the same with the French Crème Brule, but there still are some tiny differences between the two fabulous desserts.
-For example, crème Brule is baked in a Bain-marie and is usually served warm, while the Catalan cream is always served cold and it has a custard infused with lemon rind and cinnamon, instead of vanilla, being much more refreshing than its stylish French sister.
+Many say that crema catalana and the French crème brûlée are the same thing, but there are some tiny differences between the two fabulous desserts.
+For example, the French always bake their crème brûlée in bain-marie and serve it warm, while the Catalan cream is always served cold and it has a custard infused with lemon rind and cinnamon, instead of vanilla, being much more refreshing than its stylish French sister.

 I like them both, I love vanilla, but for a hot summer day, nothing compares with a crema catalana at a shady pavement café in Barcelona!

 Gambas Ajillo (Garlic Prawns)